Mru people: Dress

 Mru women working in a village in Bangladesh.
 One of them is wearing traditional clothing.

-Men wear Burmese jackets, called "Kha-ok", and a cloth on their heads that does not cover its top.
-These two pieces of clothing are bought from Indian hawkers.
-They cover the lower part of their bodies with a loincloth, which is tied around the waist twice and passed between the thigh with both ends hanging downwards, one at the front and the other at the back.
+Men wear Burmese jackets, called "Kha-ok", and a cloth on their heads that does not cover the top.
+These two pieces of clothing were bought from Indian hawkers.
+They cover the lower part of their bodies with a loincloth, which is tied around the waist twice and passed between the thighs with both ends hanging downwards, one at the front and the other at the back.
 The loincloth is made by themselves.

-Unlike Awa Khami women who wear a piece of cloth covering the breast and the back, the Mru women are topless before marriage, with the lower part of the body covered by a short cloth.
-This skirt is woven from yarn, obtained from Indian merchants.
+Unlike Awa Khami women, who wear a piece of cloth covering the breast and the back, the Mru women are topless before marriage, with the lower part of the body covered by a short cloth.
+This skirt is woven from yarn obtained from Indian merchants.
 Some wealthy women add a string of copper pieces to the string of beads around the waist.
 They also wear silver earrings, which are hollow tubes about three inches long.